m0ru/bak/04_solution.md

 ### Actions {#sec:actions}

-They are objects that serve as input for the reducer.
+Actions are objects that serve as input for the reducer.
 Usually they consist of a type and a payload, e.g.:

 ```{.js #fig:actionjson caption="Example action object"}